Unit 6: Claiming Our Place: LGBTQ+ Experiences in the United States

 Website: Hate Crimes by FBI.gov

-To see all the vocabulary for this course, view our 7th Grade Vocabulary Glossary.
+To see all the vocabulary for Unit 6, view our 7th Grade Vocabulary Glossary.

 We are very mindful of the fact that this unit only provides students with the most rudimentary introduction to the history and experiences of LGBTQ+ people in this country.
 Our core text provides students with a window into the life of one agender person (and their friends, who have diverse gender, romantic, and sexual identities).
 For their final project, students will have the opportunity to spend time studying an LGBTQ+ American more closely.
 But one of the strengths of this community is its diversity; students must leave this unit understanding that while LGBTQ+ Americans may share some common history and experiences, the community is anything but monolithic.